Levels Take Flight

 - The Cloud Realm in ZanZarah: The Hidden Portal is situated on giant platforms hovering a few kilometers over the north-eastern lands.

 - The final sector of Jumper takes place on a plane (if you can call it a plane at all) from which Ogmo must escape, as usual.

 - There are many examples in the Sonic the Hedgehog series.

 - The aptly named Sky Chase Zone from Sonic the Hedgehog 2.
-Despite the mellow groovy background music, and relaxed pace, it's harder than it looks.
+Despite the mellow groovy background music and relaxed pace, it's harder than it looks, particularly if you've collected all the Chaos Emeralds: Super Sonic is very prone to running off of the wings of Tails's plane and falling to his death, while regular Sonic isn't fast enough to do so.
 The level immediately after it, Wing Fortress Zone, also qualifies, it's one of the most difficult levels in the game.

 - Flying Battery Zone from Sonic & Knuckles features a few segments where the player must navigate the outside portions of Eggman's ship.